 Dr. Levi Y. Breuer is a licensed psychologist in Maryland.
 He provides psychotherapy to individuals and couples and conducts clinical and forensic psychological evaluations.
 Dr. Breuer earned his Doctor of Psychology (PsyD) degree in clinical psychology from George Washington University in Washington D.C.
 He completed his internship at McGill University, in Montreal, Canada.
 He earned his Masters degree in Clinical Community Counseling from Johns Hopkins University in Baltimore, Maryland.
 Prior to being in private practice, Dr. Breuer worked as a forensic psychologist in Maryland at a maximum security forensic hospital – Clifton T. Perkins Hospital Center.
 In addition, he has also worked in a variety of other settings, including, inpatient psychiatric hospitals, outpatient mental health centers, and college counseling centers.
 Dr. Breuer pursued post-doctoral training in couples therapy and is a certified emotionally-focused couples therapist.

 Dr. Sally Mays is a licensed psychologist in the state of Maryland.
 She earned her doctorate in clinical psychology at Virginia Commonwealth University in Richmond, Virginia.
 She completed her post-doctoral training at the counseling center at Loyola University Maryland.
 Dr. Mays conducts comprehensive psychoeducational and emotional assessments.
 She employs a therapeutic approach that is tailored to the presenting concern, goals, and personality of each individual client, but often employs a cognitive-behavioral approach that also takes into account the importance of interpersonal relationships and functioning.
 Dr. Mays focuses on providing a safe and supportive environment and works to help clients identify and reach their own goals with respect for their unique circumstances, cultural background, and beliefs.Dr.
 Neville Galloway-Williams is a licensed psychologist in Maryland.
 She earned her Ph.D. in clinical psychology at Virginia Polytechnic Institute and State University.
 She completed an internship as well as a post-doctoral fellowship specializing in PTSD at the VA Maryland Health Care System.
 Other areas of specialized clinical interest include insomnia, substance use disorder, anxiety and phobias, chronic pain, panic, depression, and life adjustment issues.
 Dr. Galloway-Williams conducts psychodiagnostic, ADHD, bariatric, and learning disability evaluations with a variety of age groups.
 She does individual, couples, and group therapy, using Acceptance and Commitment Therapy as well as mindfulness and other cognitive and behavioral approaches to assist her clients to engage in lives that are consistent with their values.
 Dr. Ariel Nickie is a clinical psychologist, licensed in Maryland and Pennsylvania.
 She earned her Doctor of Psychology (Psy.D.) and Master of Arts degrees in Clinical Psychology from the American School of Professional Psychology at Argosy University, Northern Virginia.
 She attended internship at Philhaven Hospital where she received treatment in various settings and levels of care.
 She completed her post-doctoral training at Wellspan Behavioral Health, receiving specialized training in Cognitive Behavioral Therapy.
-She has a wide rage of experience treating anxiety-related disorders, depression, psychosis, and life-transitions/adjustment problems.
-She also worked closely with individuals experiencing chronic somatic problems.
+She is a certified cognitive behavioral therapist by The Academy of Cognitive Therapy.
+She believes in taking a holistic approach to one’s health and incorporates mindfulness as a tool in this process.
+Similarly, she provides an accepting environment for minorities of different groups, which includes addressing matters related to one’s diversity.
+She has a wide rage of experience treating anxiety and anxiety-related disorders, depression, and life-transitions/adjustment problems.

 Dr. Eileen Griffin is a licensed psychologist in Maryland.
 She earned her Masters in Clinical Psychology (M.S.) from Loyola University Maryland and her Doctor of Psychology (Psy.D.) degree from The George Washington University.
 Dr. Griffin’s clinical experience has focused on individual psychotherapy and psychological assessment with adults and emerging adults in community clinic and college counseling settings.
 She is a psychodynamic and process-oriented therapist who has a range of experience helping individuals with anxiety, depression, relationship concerns, low self-esteem, history of repeated trauma, and challenges related to emerging adulthood.
 Dr. Griffin believes in the importance of genuineness, transparency, and empathic yet straightforward communication to help individuals build trust and have a supportive space to express their vulnerability.
 Her sessions focus on both past and present to allow clients to better understand themselves, let go of old patterns, and create more fulfilling relationships with themselves and others.